Walking across the softball field,

 inside of a concrete block,

-until Bob discovered them.
+until our older brother Bob discovered them.
 Enraged,

 he threw your small, chalk scratched block